alberto-abarzua/ribot/README.md

 ![Simulation](https://i.ibb.co/HVWBQhN/simulation.jpg)

 <p>This simulation controlls the arm using only coordinates and euler angles of the TCP, these are then used to calculate the angles the joints should have using Inverse Kinematics.
 Controlls: (A,W,S,D,Q,E) are used to change x,y,z and (I,J,K,L,U,O) are used to change euler angles of the TCP, the camera angle and position can be adjusted with the arrow keys.</p>

+<p>The simulation is able to record a set of points and creat a file that stores a curve with straight point to point segments.
+Each sequence is stored in a .txt file (Demo files in "Python Code/arm_control/data").</p>

+Controlls to store and play sequences:

+*   R - Store the current position of the TCP in a pre-sequence
+*   C - Clear the pre-sequence
+*   T - Create a sequence from the points inside the pre-sequence and store it in a txt file.
+*   G - Play the last recorded sequence
+*   Demo files in "Python Code/arm_control/data" can be droped on the window of the simulation to be ran.